RobTillaart/AS5600/README.md

 ### I2C Address

 The I2C address of the **AS5600** is always 0x36.

+To use more than one **AS5600** on one I2C bus, see Multiplexing below.

+The I2C address of the **AS5600L** is default 0x40.
 The newer **AS5600L** supports the change of I2C address, optionally permanent.

-To use more than one **AS5600** on one I2C bus, see Multiplexing below.

 ### OUT pin

 The sensor has an output pin named **OUT**.
-This pin can be used for an analogue or PWM output signal.
+This pin can be used for an analogue or PWM output signal (AS5600), and only for PWM by the AS5600L.

 See **Analogue Pin** and **PWM Pin** below.